State Government's superannuation reform

 At GESB, we support the Department of Treasury in implementing changes to super in WA.

 WA Treasurer’s Guidelines for Stronger Super - MySuper

 The WA Treasurer’s Guidelines for Stronger Super outline how we will comply with the Commonwealth Government’s MySuper principles, with reference to specific Commonwealth legislation prescribed within the SIS Act.
 These guidelines also detail a number of departures from the Commonwealth legislation where we would be unable to meet these provisions.
 In essence, the guidelines form our MySuper ‘rules’.

-We have relabelled our default investment plans as ‘My West State Super’ and ‘My GESB Super’ for our West State Super and GESB Super default plans respectively.
-We have also introduced ‘user pays’ fees on a cost recovery basis to minimise cross subsidisation across schemes.
+We have renamed our default investment plans as ‘My West State Super’ and ‘My GESB Super’ for our West State Super and GESB Super default plans respectively.

 Our member information and engagement activities, as well as our investment offerings, are continuously reviewed to ensure they are consistent with MySuper principles.

 The WA Treasurer’s MySuper provisions mirror those of the SIS Act and require our Board to affirm annually their assessment of scale, to ensure that MySuper members are not disadvantaged.

 Our Board includes a statement of commitment to the principles of HoGA and our compliance with the Treasurer’s guidelines in our annual report.